Welcome to Luffa.info. Here is information, photos and video about the amazing Luffa sponge gourd.

 If they have matured they are usually easy to get open.
 Getting them wet or soaking in water may help the opening process but is optional.
 After peeling, high water pressure from a hose sprayer can remove much of the remaining green and brown coloration.
 Wash them well, squeeze out excess water, lay out to dry, rotate occasionally as the water settles in the lower side.
 Placing them outside in the sun and wind dries them quickly.
 The sun also tends to lighten the color.
 Hanging or placing the loofahs on a screen works well for drying too.

 If they are stained, a soak in some bleach and water will lighten them considerably.
 A wet harvest season tends to cause more decay and brown spots in the sponges.
-An unusually dry fall in one particular year yielded sponges that were very light in color, an almost fluorescent white.
-For a photo illustrating the extreme color range of some natural late wet weather sponges vs. earlier dry weather sponges click here.
+One year an unusually dry fall yielded loofahs that were very light in color, an almost fluorescent white, while late wet weather sponges can be very dark.
 Getting all the seeds out can be a challenge, but the drier the sponges are, the easier the seeds will fall out.
 Save the best ones for next year.
-You can also cut open the sponges in any shape you want to remove seeds or make a loofah fiber mat.
+You can also cut open the sponges in any shape you want to remove seeds or make a loofah fiber mat

 Seeds should be allowed to dry enough so they won't rot or mold and then stored in a cool place.
 Refrigerate or freeze in a sealed airtight container for long term storage.
 We've had reports of seeds as old as ten years still germinating.
 If the seeds are allowed to get too hot and dry they become hard.
 Some hard seeds can still germinate but may take a month to sprout.